“Whoever cannot seek the unforeseen sees nothing for the known way is an impasse.”

-Contrary to their initial appearance, my paintings aren’t photographic.
-They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though taking a break on Saturdays!
+Contrary to what some people seem to think, my paintings aren’t photographic.
+They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though always taking a break on Saturdays!

 I look for a neglected or semi-wild corner of a private estate or garden – always in negotiation with its owners.
 I want to paint a community of wild plants, and to present them centre-stage with the human world modestly in the background.
 I start with the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation, and tracing a journey through time as well as space, so that signs of seasonal change can come to co-exist on the same canvas.

 People sometimes say my painting is a form of meditation, and, yes, it can bring realisations and new insights.

 Subject and Technique

 In painting I am in search of something I could not have imagined.

 Once I’ve decided on a general location, choosing the exact viewpoint is all-important.
 It can take me a week to identify the spot.
 As I shall be working there day and daily for several months, practical considerations and a sense of how the scene might change are important, but the final decision is usually based on a gut feeling – if I’m lucky, a ‘coup de foudre’.

 The subject is also that of the performance itself, the outcome of the painter working from observation in a particular time and place.
 The picture develops in parallel with seasonal changes.
 What goes on the canvas is, as Harold Rosenberg wrote of abstract expressionism, ‘not a picture but an event’.
 (ARTnews Dec 1952 quotedby Martin Gayford 2018) But it is also a picture, and I’m curious to see what finally emerges from that initial ‘coup de foudre’.